Tafara-N/alx-backend-storage/0x02-redis_basic/README.md

 Directory: 0x02-redis_basic
 File: exercise.py

-3. Storing lists
+### 3. Storing lists

-mandatory
-Familiarize yourself with redis commands RPUSH, LPUSH, LRANGE, etc.
+Familiarize yourself with redis commands `RPUSH`, `LPUSH`, `LRANGE`, etc.

-In this task, we will define a call_history decorator to store the history of inputs and outputs for a particular function.
+In this task, we will define a `call_history` decorator to store the history of inputs and outputs for a particular function.

 Everytime the original function will be called, we will add its input parameters to one list in redis, and store its output into another list.

-In call_history, use the decorated function’s qualified name and append ":inputs" and ":outputs" to create input and output list keys, respectively.
+In `call_history`, use the decorated function’s qualified name and append `":inputs"` and `":outputs"` to create input and output list keys, respectively.

-call_history has a single parameter named method that is a Callable and returns a Callable.
+`call_history` has a single parameter named method that is a `Callable` and returns a `Callable`.

-In the new function that the decorator will return, use rpush to append the input arguments.
+In the new function that the decorator will return, use `rpush` to append the input arguments.
 Remember that Redis can only store strings, bytes and numbers.
-Therefore, we can simply use str(args) to normalize.
-We can ignore potential kwargs for now.
+Therefore, we can simply use `str(args)` to normalize.
+We can ignore potential `kwargs` for now.

 Execute the wrapped function to retrieve the output.
-Store the output using rpush in the "...:outputs" list, then return the output.
+Store the output using `rpush` in the `"...:outputs"` list, then return the output.

-Decorate Cache.store with call_history.
+Decorate `Cache.store` with `call_history`.

 ```bash
 bob@dylan:~$ cat main.py